milohuang/reverie/README.markdown

 * Custom filter for images, will automatically wrap images with figure tag.
 * Two Widget: sidebar and footer.
 * Two menus: top navigation menu and footer information menu.
-* Template structure inspired by [Roots](http://www.rootstheme.com/).
-Separated loops from templates, for better WordPress practice.
 * bbPress.php included, compatible with bbPress 2.
 * Several custom page templates are included in the package.
-A folder named custom is used for storing all your custom page templates.
-You can share your custom templates in the forum.
-* Looks good but what if you don't need these features?
-Sure, you can turn them off.

 ###PressTrends###
 Thanks to the generosity of [George](https://twitter.com/prstrends) from [PressTrends](http://www.presstrends.io/), Reverie Framework is using the service to track the usage of the framework and help us to improve it.
 Of course, you can always disable it by removing it from functions.php.